-As they enter the living room her prospect suddenly grabs Carla from behind and pushes her face-first into the wall, pinning her before Carla realizes what’s happening.
+As they enter the living room, her prospect suddenly grabs Carla from behind and pushes her face-first into the wall.

-Carla stares at her attacker’s placid features in disbelief, frozen with terror.
-Her attacker’s wide eyes bore through Carla like red hot lasers tightly focused on some remote target.
-Confusion scrambles her thoughts as Carla watches a hand rise over her head.
-Too late Carla sees the big syringe loaded with clear liquid—the gleam of a large hypodermic needle as it thrusts deep into her neck, penetrating the carotid artery.
-Carla’s eyes roll with panic as the stab of the big-bore needle pierces her throat.
-Burning fluid swells her neck as the contents are injected.
+Her prospect spins Carla around, pinning her to the wall with a forearm.
+She stares at her attacker’s placid features in disbelief, frozen with terror.
+Her attacker’s wide eyes bore through her like red-hot lasers.
+Confusion scrambles her thoughts as she watches a hand rise over her head.
+Too late, Carla sees the gleam of a large hypodermic needle as it thrusts deep into her neck, penetrating the carotid artery.
+Carla’s eyes roll with panic as the stab of the big-bore needle pierces her throat, burning fluid swelling her neck.

 Her dry mouth hangs open uselessly as her last breaths flutter from paralyzed lungs.
 Maybe she wasn’t meant to be happy.
 But why now?
 And why like this?
-Bladder and bowels let loose as arms and legs go limp.
+Bladder and bowels let loose as her arms and legs go limp.
 She slides down the wall to slump into a spreading puddle of her own urine.
 Slowly tilting over, her torso topples to the floor.
-Her head, bouncing off the hardwood like a ripe melon.
+Her head, bouncing off the solid wood floor like a ripe melon.

 Pale moonlight floods vacant rooms, streaming through bare windows.
-The being that was Carla Simon watches cold blue-white light creep across hardwood floors to climb bare walls, exposing a swollen flyblown corpse.
+The consciousness that was Carla Simon watches cold blue-white light creep across the hardwood floor to climb bare walls, exposing a swollen flyblown corpse.
 She’s lost all track of time.
 How many nights has it been?
-She tries to remember—where she is, how she got there.
-Hollow spots, holes.
-Nothing there, when she’s sure there must be something.
-If only she could remember.
-Dr. Manson said there would be some confusion and short term memory loss, common side effects of ECT.
-Melancholy haunts her as thoughts flit from question to question, too many loose ends.
-Is the car locked?
-Did Howard make the house payment?
-Did Jimmy get his dinner?
+She tries to remember… where she is, how she got there.

-A fine layer of dust coats the smooth hardwood planking, absorbing its lustrous sheen.
-Dust moats gleam like tiny stars in the glowing blanket of moonlight that hugs the floor.
+A fine layer of dust coats the smooth planking, absorbing the lumber’s luster.
+Dust motes gleam like tiny stars in the glowing blanket of moonlight that hugs the floor.
 Fragments whirl in Carla’s thoughts, fluttering like wounded birds.
-A to-do list half done, the white sheen of a prom dress, a plastic wristband from the hospital—shards of a shattered past, nothing left but scraps.
+A to-do list half-done, the white sheen of a prom dress, a plastic wristband from the hospital—shards of a shattered past, nothing left but scraps.